-- Discriminatory conduct against a student or an employee. - 2.
+- 1. Discriminatory conduct against a student or an employee. - 2.
 Sexual misconduct: Harassment, intimidation, violence. - 3.
 Harassment: Unwelcome and offensive. - 4.
 Academic dishonesty, including cheating and plagiarism. - 5.
-Forgery, alteration, or misuse of documents and false statements. - Obstruction or disruption of instruction, research, administration, and other district activities. - Assault, physical or verbal abuse, threat(s), intimidation, bullying, cyberbullying, stalking, harassment of any person on district property. - 8.
-Theft, damage, or possession of district or personal property. - Failure to comply with the direction of district employees or identify oneself to persons when requested. - Participation in activity which unreasonably disrupts the operations of the district or lead or incite another person to engage in such activity. - 11.
-Weapons: Possession or use of any device or substance which can inflict bodily harm or damage property. - 12.
-Hazing.
+Forgery, alteration, or misuse of documents and false statements. - 6.
+Obstruction or disruption of instruction, research, administration, and other district activities. - 7.
+Assault, physical or verbal abuse, threat(s), intimidation of any person on district property. - 8.
+Bullying: verbal, physical or otherwise, including "cyber" bullying. - 9.
+Cyber misconduct: cyberstalking, cyberbullying, or online harassment. - 10.
+Stalking. - 11.
+Attempted or actual damage to, or theft or misuse of, real or personal property or money; or possession of such property or money after it has been stolen. - 12.
+Failure to comply with the direction of district employees or identify oneself to persons when requested.

-- Possession, consumption, or being under the influence of alcohol, or selling alcohol. - Possession, consumption, or being under the influence of narcotic drugs or controlled substances, marijuana, or selling any such drug or substance. - 15.
-Obstruction of free flow of pedestrian or vehicular movement on district property or at a district activity. - 16.
-Conduct which is disorderly, lewd, or obscene. - 17.
-Breach of the peace, or aiding, abetting, or procuring a breach of the peace. - 18.
-Smoking inside a campus building or where smoking is not authorized. - 19.
-Theft or other misuse of computer time or other electronic information resources of the district. - Unauthorized possession or use of a key, or unauthorized entry onto or into district property. - Abuse or misuse of any procedures relating to student complaints or misconduct. - 22.
-Safety violations. - 23.
-Violation of any other district rule, requirement, or procedure. - 24.
-Violation of any federal, state, or local law, rule, or regulation. - Ethical violation: Breach of generally recognized and published code of ethics or standards of professional practice. - Aiding, abetting, inciting, encouraging, or assisting another person to commit any act of misconduct. - Retaliation against any individual for reporting or addressing allegations or violations.
+- 13. Participation in activity which unreasonably disrupts the operations of the district or lead or incite another person to engage in such activity. - 14.
+Weapons: Possession or use of any device or substance which can inflict bodily harm or damage property. - 15.
+Hazing. - 16.
+Possession, consumption, or being under the influence of alcohol, or selling alcohol. - 17.
+Possession, consumption, or being under the influence of narcotic drugs or controlled substances, marijuana, or selling any such drug or substance. - Obstruction of free flow of pedestrian or vehicular movement on district property or at a district activity. - 19.
+Conduct which is disorderly, lewd, or obscene. - 20.
+Breach of the peace, or aiding, abetting, or procuring a breach of the peace. - 21.
+Indecent exposure. - 22.
+The use of tobacco, electronic cigarettes, and related products is prohibited in any building owned, leased or operated by the college. - 23.
+Theft or other misuse of computer time or other electronic information resources of the district. - 24.
+Unauthorized possession or use of a key, or unauthorized entry onto or into district property. - 25.
+Abuse or misuse of any procedures relating to student complaints or misconduct. - 26.
+Safety violations. - 27.
+Violation of any other district rule, requirement, or procedure. - 28.
+Violation of any federal, state, or local law, rule, or regulation. - 29.
+Ethical violation: Breach of generally recognized and published code of ethics or standards of professional practice. - 30.
+Aiding, abetting, inciting, encouraging, or assisting another person to commit any act of misconduct. - 31.
+Retaliation against any individual for reporting or addressing allegations or violations.